Trahiega/the-dukes-game/docs/Notes/The-Partys-Shared-Dream.md

 tags: DMfiles
 aliases: [The  Party's Shared Dream]
 ---
 # The Party's Shared Dream
 Whoever is on watch will experience the dream over a few seconds

-You are awoken for your watch, you find a comfortable spot and stare off into the night, looking and listening for danger, after a while, all of a sudden your eye lids start to droop, your head lols to the side as for a moment you fall asleep, in that moment you experience a vivid dream before snapping awake.
+You are awoken for your watch, you find a comfortable spot and stare off into the night, looking and listening for danger, after a while, all of a sudden your eye lids start to droop, your head lolls to the side as for a moment you fall asleep, in that moment you experience a vivid dream before snapping awake.

 The dream is the same yet different to your previous dreams Oz, you feel the presence of each other in this shared dream, yet you are one being.